nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 !!! warning "Very Important"
     Make sure to select **NERC (OpenStack)** on Resource option and specify your expected Units of computing.
-Be mindful, you can extend your current resource allocations on your current project later on.
+Be mindful, you can extend your current resource allocations on your current project later on by following [this documentation](#request-change-resource-allocation-attributes-for-openstack-project).

 #### Resource Allocation Quotas for OpenStack Project